phuchoang2603/odin-rock-paper-scissors/README.md

-# Rock Paper Scissors - Non-GUI JavaScript Game
+# Rock Paper Scissors Game (GUI-version)
-This is a simple non-GUI game of Rock Paper Scissors built using JavaScript.
-It allows a player to compete against the computer in a classic game of Rock Paper Scissors.
+This is a simple Rock Paper Scissors game with a graphical user interface.
+The game allows a user to play against the computer for five rounds and displays the winner at the end of the game.

+## Installation
+To use the game, simply click the [link here](https://phuchoang2603.github.io/odin-rock-paper-scissors/) or clone the repository to your local machine.
+The game is built with **HTML, CSS, and JavaScript**, so you don't need to install any additional software or libraries.
+To view the **Figma design** of this game, click the [link here](https://www.figma.com/file/PtQIaUZgrolr8Kmej9Qz22/The-Odin-Project?node-id=0%3A1&t=lPKumMZn3xMCQAIH-1).

-## How to Play
+## Usage
-The game is played by choosing either Rock, Paper or Scissors.
-The computer will also make a random choice of either Rock, Paper or Scissors.
-The game will then determine the winner based on the following rules:
+To start the game, simply open the **index.html** file in your web browser.
+The game will automatically start and display the GUI with buttons for the user to select their choice of Rock, Paper, or Scissors.
+After the user has made their selection, the computer will make its selection and the winner of the round will be displayed on the screen.
+The game will continue for a total of five rounds, and the winner of the game will be displayed at the end.

+## Game Rules
+The rules of the game are simple:

 - Rock beats Scissors
 - Scissors beats Paper
 - Paper beats Rock
-The winner is declared and a score is kept.
-The game is played until a maximum score is reached.

-## Features
+## GUI Design
-This version of the game includes the following features:
+The GUI for the game consists of the following elements:

-- Randomized computer player choice
-- User input validation to ensure only valid choices are entered
-- Game score tracking
+- Header with the title "Rock Paper Scissors" at the top
+- Score section, which displays the current score and the selections made by the user and computer in the previous round
+- User selection section, which displays buttons for the user to select Rock, Paper, or Scissors
-- Option to play multiple rounds until the user chooses to quit
+- Play again button, which allows the user to restart the game

-## How to Run
-To run the game, simply download or clone the repository to your local machine and open the **main.js** file in your JavaScript environment.
-The game can be run in the command-line interface by navigating to the repository directory and typing node **main.js**.
+The GUI is responsive and designed to work on desktop, tablet, and mobile devices.

 ## Future Improvements
-Some possible future improvements to this game include:
-- Adding a GUI interface for improved user experience
+There are several improvements that could be made to the game, including:

+- Adding animations and sound effects to make the game more engaging
-- Allowing the user to select the number of rounds to play
+- Allowing the user to choose the number of rounds they want to play
-- Adding a "best of" system for determining the overall winner of a series of rounds
+- Adding a difficulty level for the computer opponent (e.g. easy, medium, hard)
-- Adding additional game modes or variations
+- Allowing the user to customize the GUI design and color scheme

+These improvements would make the game more enjoyable for users and provide additional challenges and options to keep the game interesting.